margo/specification/system-design/specification/specification-version-management.md

 - `1.1.0`
 - `2.0.0`

-The release number should advance based on the highest level of accepted change since the previous public release:
+The release number advances based on the highest level of accepted change since the previous public release:

 | Change in release scope | Next public version | Rule |
 | --- | --- | --- |